facultymatt/angular-unsavedChanges/readme.md

 - Install from bower using `$ bower install angular-unsavedChanges --save`.
 - Include the JS, for example `<script src="bower_components/angular-unsavedChanges/dist/unsavedChanges.js"></script>`.
 - Include in your app, for example: `angular.module('app', ['unsavedChanges', 'anotherDirective'])`
-- Add attribute to your form, `unsaved-changes-warning`
+- Add attribute to your form, `unsaved-warning-form`
 - That's it!

 ## API

 ### Directives
-The module provides two directives for use.
+The module provides three directives for use.

 #### unsaved-warning-form
 Add to forms you want to register with directive.
 The module will only listen when forms are registered.